arzukhanna/python-sudoku/README.md

 ## Makefile

 Makefiles are special format files that help build and manage projects automatically through use of `make`.
 The makefile used specifies the virtual environment set-up process which can be accessed using `make help`.
-The below tools are automatically run when the `make` command is run.
+The tools below are automatically run when the `make` command is run.

+TODO Add a link to GNU Make documentation page.

 ### Make Components